lilianaweimer/Tic-Tac-Toe/README.md

 ## Challenges:
 - Conceptualizing how to start with the data model rather than the DOM
 - The `checkWinConditions` method held me up for an entire day
+- Connecting classes to the DOM
+- Breaking the project down into manageable chunks

 ## In Action: